 Thanks to their hyperconscious consumption, for the most part, they ended up with products that were “long-lasting and of value,” as Morrison describes them — ones that “would not clutter our lives or our landfills.”
 Unfortunately no “dad” diaper bags made the cut, but the following list of Morrison’s eight favorite items does include a self-contained changing pad that can be carried all by itself, or in any bag one currently possesses.

-While this mattress cost much more than the other options out there, the “breathe-through” safety aspect made it worth it for us, considering the risk of SIDS.
+While this mattress costs much more than the other options out there, the “breathe-through” safety aspect made it worth it for us.
 How do I describe it?
 It’s hollow in the center — it’s shaped like a mattress, but it’s basically just like a bird’s nest of this white material that I imagine is some kind of polymer.
-I don’t want to be the guy who says, “Well, we paid much more but it was worth it,” but it really was worth it in the sense that it knocks out the potential of kids sleeping on their stomach and suffocating.
+I don’t want to be the guy who says, “Well, we paid much more but it was worth it,” but it really was worth it in the sense that it decreases the potential of kids sleeping on their stomach and not being able to breathe.
 We used it from when our daughter was an infant, and in addition to the comfort and the safety aspect, I knew there would be longevity to it, since we can still use the mattress when we transition her to her toddler bed.

 My sister recommended this self-contained changing pad, which can be used with any existing bag or carried by itself.
 So you can put it into a gym bag or a backpack or a briefcase, whatever you want to put it into, and it ostensibly transforms it into a de facto diaper bag.
 It collapses in on itself and has room for diapers, wipes, and even a change of clothes.
 And then it folds out so you really can make any surface into your changing table.
 When at home, we ended up using it as a second changing table.
 It was super-versatile, and one of the very few things that we would never leave home without.